kapilkale/personal-site---blog/jekyll/_posts/2012-10-05-terrible-linkedin-bug.markdown

 And though the contacts preferred email is listed, the incorrectly fuzzy-matched email address is the one displayed in the sidebar.

-If you work at LinkedIn, contact me and I will send you screenshots.
+I've emailed customer services, but if you work at LinkedIn, contact me and I will send you screenshots.